 The Maps Static API v1 API deprecation period has ended.
 If you are a developer that already has a website using the Maps Static API version 1, these upgrade tips should help you port your current site's functionality to the Maps Static API version 2.

-Important: Google Maps APIs Premium Plan customers will have to sign their requests.
-Information on how to sign your request is available in the Google Maps APIs Premium Plan documentation.
+Important: Google Maps Platform Premium Plan customers will have to sign their requests.
+Information on how to sign your request is available in the Google Maps Platform Premium Plan documentation.

 Instead of specifying